JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7942 days**.

-And here is a just a random fact -  **By walking an extra 20 minutes every day, an average person will burn off seven pounds of body fat in an year**.
+And here is a just a random fact -  **From 1939 to 1942, there was a undersea post office in the Bahamas**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)